Danilka-Akarawita/crossmarketPlace-Analyser/FrontEnd/README.md

 ## Features

-- Polished assistant experience with suggestions, timestamps, and gradient styling
+- Polished assistant experience with suggestions, timestamps, gradient styling, and a live typing indicator
-- User and session identifiers are configurable from the UI for quick testing
+- Automatic session identifiers for clean conversations without extra input fields
 - Clear surface for backend errors and the active API endpoint
 - No authentication required—ideal for demos or internal tooling